Is a home battery the solution for grid congestion in residential areas?

 How does a home battery contribute to reducing peak load?

-Local energy use and reduced dependence on the grid
+Local energy usage and less grid dependence

-Directly lower energy costs and independence.
+• Immediately lower energy costs and independence.

-Less dependence on dynamic price fluctuations.
+• Less dependence on dynamic price fluctuations.

-A contribution to preventing grid congestion in your neighborhood.
+• A contribution to preventing grid congestion in your neighborhood.

-Frequently Asked Questions about home batteries and grid congestion
+Frequently asked questions about home batteries and grid congestion

 Does a home battery really help against grid congestion?